Ozark, Alabama

 Ozark is a city in and the county seat of Dale County, Alabama.
-As of the 2010 census, the population of the city was 14,907.
+As of the 2020 census, Ozark had a population of 14,368.

 Ozark is the principal city of the Ozark Micropolitan Statistical Area, as well as a part of the Dothan-Ozark Combined Statistical Area.
 Ozark was originally a part of Enterprise–Ozark micropolitan area before being split, and for a longer while was part of the Dothan-Enterprise-Ozark combined statistical area but Enterprise later became its own separate primary statistical area in later censuses.
 Fort Rucker, the primary flight training base for Army Aviation, abuts Ozark.